gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 # Teleport Slack Plugin Setup Quickstart

-If you're using Slack, you can be notified of [new Teleport permission requests](https://gravitational.com/teleport/docs/cli-docs/#tctl-request-ls), approve or deny them on Slack with Teleport Slack Plugin.
+If you're using Slack, you can be notified of Teleport role permission requests.
+You can approve or deny requests using Slack with the Teleport Slack Plugin.
 This guide covers its setup.

-For this quickstart, we assume you've already setup an [Enterprise Teleport Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/)
+For this quickstart, we assume you've already setup an [Teleport Enterprise Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/)

-!!! tip
+!!! warning
     The Approval Workflow only works with Pro and Enterprise versions of Teleport

-## Prerequisites
+### Prerequisites for this Quickstart
-- An Enterprise or Pro Teleport Cluster
+- A configured and working Teleport Enterprise Cluster
-- Admin Privileges.
+- Teleport Admin Privileges.
 With access and control of [`tctl`](https://gravitational.com/teleport/docs/cli-docs/#tctl)
 - Slack Admin Privileges to create an app and install it to your workspace.

 #### Create User and Role for access.
 Log into Teleport Authentication Server, this is where you normally run `tctl`.
+Create a new user and role that only has API access to the `access_request` API.
+The below script will create a yaml resource file for a new user and role.

 Don't change the username and the role name, it should be `access-plugin` for the plugin to work correctly.

-_Note: if you're using other plugins, you might want to create different users and roles for different plugins_.

 ```
+# Copy and Paste the below on the Teleport Auth server.
 $ cat > rscs.yaml <<EOF
 kind: user
 metadata: